Typology Lesson 6

 Abraham is a type of God, the Father, and Isaac is a type of Jesus, The Son of God.
 The offering of Isaac by Abraham is a type of God offering Jesus for the world.
 The place that Abraham was to offer Isaac would be the same place that God would offer Jesus on the Cross.
 God did not let Abraham kill Isaac for the sacrifice, but provided a Ram instead.
 Now if God would have provided a Lamb instead of Isaac, then the sacrifice would have been completed.
 Since a Ram was provided instead of a Lamb, the sacrifice was postponed until the Lamb of God would be offered at the same place.
 This is why John the Baptist when he saw Jesus said, "Behold the Lamb of God, which taketh away the sin of the world."
 John 1:29

-1. When God announced the birth of Isaac, did God tell Abraham what the child's
+1. When God announced the birth of Isaac, did God tell Abraham what the child's name would be?

 (Genesis 17:19 And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, and with his seed after him.)

-2. When God announced the birth of Jesus, did God tell Mary what the child's
+2. When God announced the birth of Jesus, did God tell Mary what the child's name would be?

 (Luke 1:30-32 And the angel said unto her, Fear not, Mary: for thou hast found favour with God.